Financial-Times/n-heroku-tools/README.md

     download-configuration <app>           downloads environment variables from app from Heroku to make adding them to the next-config-vars service easier provision [app]                        provisions a new instance of an application server verify                                 internally calls origami-build-tools verify with some Next specific configuration (use only for APPLICATIONS.
-Front End components should continue to use origami-build-tools verify) nightwatch [options]                   runs nightwatch with some sensible defaults destroy [app]                          deletes the app from heroku
+Front End components should continue to use origami-build-tools verify) verify-layout-deps                     Verifies that the application has installed compatible versions of bower components which provide templates used by page layouts contained in ft-next-express nightwatch [options] [test]            runs nightwatch with some sensible defaults deploy-hashed-assets                   deploys ./hashed-assets/ to <app-name> on GitHub destroy [app]                          deletes the app from heroku
     *